Anvil/bash-argsparse/README.md

 The purpose is to replace the option-parsing and usage-describing functions commonly rewritten in all scripts.

-This library is implemented for bash version 4.
+This library is implemented for GNU bash version >= 4.1.
 Prior versions of bash will fail at interpreting that code.

 ### Online documentation